 - Where the crimes sealed, expunged, or pardoned?

-If you have been arrested for a felon in possession of a firearm charge in the federal courts of Georgia At the Law Office of Andrew R. Lynch, we fight hard to protect you.
+If you have been arrested for a felon in possession of a firearm charge in the federal courts of Georgia At the The Lynch Law Group, we fight hard to protect you.
 We prepare every case as if it is going to trial because this how we are able to obtain the best outcome for you.